 Benson is in New York City because it’s the media capital of the U.S. We’re in Lyon because it’s the gastronomic capital of France.
 We’re in Northern California because it’s, arguably, the wine capital of the U.S. Proximity helps us keep a finger on the pulse.

-Dave: I have read several of your case studies, and your action plans are amazing.
+CPL: I have read several of your case studies, and your action plans are amazing.
 Can you say something about what the number of “impressions” means, and specifically why they would be important to a winery in their marketing efforts?

 Jeremy: Because we are a “full stack” agency that provides a wide range of services—PR, digital advertising, social media, etc.—we need a way to track results and determine costs over all these services to get the right “marketing mix.”